sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/user-guide.md

 #### Key Considerations

-1. **Connector Type:** Since the DB19 connector is no longer in production, the connector is built with a set of pins that match the Atari ST hard disk port.
+1. **Connector Type:** The units include a brand-new high-quality DB19 male connector that fits perfectly into the Atari ST hard disk port.
 2. **Clean the connector**: Before connecting the device, ensure that the Atari ST hard disk port is clean and free of dust or debris.
 This will help establish a secure connection and prevent signal interference.
 3. **Alignment:** When connecting the device, ensure that the pins are correctly aligned with the port.
 Misalignment can cause damage to the pins or the port itself.